Dr Disrespect: Video game development

 In October 2020, Beahm worked with Hi-Rez Studios to design a custom map and a Dr Disrespect character skin for the third-person shooter video game Rogue Company.
 The content was removed in July 2024, and the developers offered "Rogue Bucks" refunds for the prior purchases of the skin, which was criticized by players on social media.

 In May 2021, Beahm invested in Bright Star Studios for the developers' massively multiplayer online role-playing game named Ember Sword.

 In December, Beahm announced the launch of a game studio, Midnight Society, to be headed by him along with Call of Duty and Halo veterans Robert Bowling and Quinn DelHoyo.
 Their in-development free-to-play battle royale title, codenamed Project Moon and later Dead Drop and DEADROP, sparked criticism around the sale of "Founder's Access" NFTs which allow owners to provide input on the development of the game.
 On June 24, 2024, he was terminated from the studio after learning about the allegation of sending inappropriate messages to a minor.
-In January 2025, Midnight Studio was closed on the same day that Beahm was remonetized from his YouTube channel.
+In January 2025, Midnight Society was closed on the same day that Beahm was remonetized from his YouTube channel.

 In June 2024, shortly after the reason for Beahm's Twitch ban was revealed, 2K Sports removed all content in NBA 2K23 and NBA 2K24 featuring him including his character model, related elements from MyCareer mode, and his custom dunk and jump shot animations.